tronyx/tronitor/README.md

 ### Healthchecks.io
 ![Healthchecks User Data Prompt](/Images/hc_user_data.png)

-:warning: **NOTE:** If you are running your own, self-hosted version of Healthchecks.io, you will need to modify the `apiUrl` variable on line 380 of the  `tronitor.sh` script.
+:warning: **NOTE:** If you are running your own, self-hosted version of Healthchecks.io, you will need to modify the `apiUrl` variable on `line 380` of the  `tronitor.sh` script.

-You can also simply open the script with your favorite text editor and add your provider's API key, and, if using StatusCake, your account username.
+You can also simply open the script with your favorite text editor and add your provider's API key, and, if you're using StatusCake, your account username.

 After entering the information, the script will check whether or not it is valid and then add it to the script for you.